Speech-VINO/Smart-Media-Player/README.md

 Normal day to day users searching webinar clips, Forensics - searching video for certain speakers, etc.

 **Social Impact**
+Increase productivity and save time of millions of humans while watching/listening to media!

 **What happens under the hood - Our Approach?**